MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 - When Settings app is configured to show in kiosk mode and you want to control which pages are shown in Settings app, refer to [Page Settings Visibility](settings-uri-list.md)
 - When you want to control access to certain hardware capabilities, for example, camera, Bluetooth, etc. for certain apps, etc. refer to [Policies in Policy CSP supported by HoloLens 2 - Windows Client Management](/windows/client-management/mdm/policies-in-policy-csp-supported-by-hololens2).
 You can review our [Common device restrictions](hololens-common-device-restrictions.md) for ideas.
-- Kiosk does not stop an "allowed" app from opening another app that is not allowed.
-In order to block apps or processes from opening, use [Windows Defender Application Control (WDAC) CSP](/windows/client-management/mdm/applicationcontrol-csp) to create appropriate policies.
+- Kiosk mode does not block an app (configured as part of kiosk experience) from launching other apps.
 When you want to completely block launching of certain apps / processes on HoloLens, refer to [Use Windows Defender Application Control on HoloLens 2 devices in Microsoft Intune - Azure](/mem/intune/configuration/custom-profile-hololens)

 ## Key technical considerations for Kiosk mode for HoloLens